Me, circa 1971.

 His parents where Cuban émigrés.
 They were two of the most decent people he’s ever known.

 Most of the time we can’t be “awesome” because unfortunately our humanity doesn’t allow it.
 We put too much emphasis on being “awesome” in this narcissistic culture that we live in, and because of that we are deprived of the beauty of just being ourselves.

-Read this old English guy Chesterton.
+His is trying to read this old English man Chesterton.
 He died in 1936 - his wisdom is even more relevant today than ever.
-I hope he is canonized one day.
+He was a saint, and he might be recognized as such one day.

 He’s a designer in New York who collects cameras, and is fond of those cameras that are not DSLRs.
 Instead he likes those cameras that are rangefinders, vintage, Polaroid, or toy, and anything with the name Leica on it.

 A rare camera called the Epson R-D1s with a 35mm, 50mm Leica, or a Voigtlander 28mm lens.
 Not a cheap camera, it’s rare because it’s the first of its type.
 It’s a digital rangefinder.
 Presently there are only a few digital rangefinder cameras available - this was the first.